 - Male smoking rates were higher in all adult age groups.

-- People aged 25–29 years were more likely to be daily or weekly smokers than all other age groups, with a smoking rate of 28 per cent.
+- People aged 25–29 years and 40-49 years had higher smoking rates than other age groups, with a daily smoking rate of 16 per cent in both age groups.

-- Smoking rates for Australians aged 18 and over have declined by over 40 per cent between 1980 and 2007.
+- Daily smoking rates for Australians aged 18 and over have dropped from 19 per cent in 2001 to 13 percent in 2013.

-- Ex-smokers outnumber current smokers: in 2007, just over one quarter (25.1 per cent) of Australians had quit smoking during their lifetime.
+- Ex-smokers outnumber current smokers: in 2013, just over 22 per cent of Australians had quit smoking during their lifetime.

 Smokers in Victoria

-The Centre for Behavioural Research in Cancer estimates that in 2010, 15.3 per cent of Victorian adults aged 18 and over smoked regularly.
+The Centre for Behavioural Research in Cancer estimates that in 2012, 13.3 per cent of Victorian adults aged 18 and over smoked regularly.
+Also:

 Comparative death rates for smokers